-Facebook says it has suspended ‘tens of thousands’ of apps
+Facebook suspends thousands of apps but user impact unclear

 It led to a massive backlash against Facebook that included CEO Mark Zuckerberg being called to testify before Congress.
 The company is still trying to repair its reputation.

-Facebook said its investigation is ongoing and it has looked at millions of apps so far.
+Facebook said Friday its app investigation is ongoing and it has looked at millions of apps so far.

 The company said it has banned a few apps completely and has filed lawsuits against some, including in May against a South Korean data analytics company called Rankwave.
 In April, it sued LionMobi , based in Hong Kong, and JediMobi, based in Singapore, which the company says made apps that infected users’ phones with malware.